liamhays/hpex/README.md

 HPex, and it has a number of shortcomings:

 1. No XModem support
-2. Lack of threading means HPTalx hangs
+2. Lack of threading means HPTalx hangs on almost every operation
-3. Old interface that doesn't match modern tools
+3. Old, confusing interface in outdated framework (GTK2)
 4. Poor support for USB serial ports

 ## Raw Kermit